HMotez/University-SOA/documentation/cahier-des-charges.md

-# Cahier des charges – Système Universitaire SOA

-## 1. Contexte

-L’université souhaite moderniser son système d’information en adoptant une architecture orientée services (SOA).
-L’objectif est de séparer les fonctionnalités en plusieurs services indépendants (REST et SOAP) afin de faciliter :
-- l’évolutivité,
-- la maintenabilité,
-- l’interopérabilité entre différentes technologies.

-Ce mini-projet est réalisé dans le cadre du module **Architecture SOA et Services Web**, encadré par Mme **Ghada Feki**.

-## 2. Objectifs du projet

-- Mettre en place une **architecture SOA complète** pour un système de gestion universitaire.
-- Développer plusieurs **services web** hétérogènes (REST + SOAP).
-- Assurer la **sécurité** via un service d’authentification (JWT).
-- Permettre l’**interopérabilité** entre différentes technologies (Spring Boot, Node.js, etc.).
-- Préparer le projet au **déploiement conteneurisé** (Docker / Docker Compose).
-- Fournir une **documentation technique** et un **manuel d’utilisation**.
-- Présenter une **soutenance** avec démonstration fonctionnelle.

-## 3. Périmètre fonctionnel

-Le système couvre les domaines suivants :

-### 3.1 Gestion des utilisateurs & authentification

-- Création de comptes (admin, enseignant, étudiant).
-- Authentification (login/mot de passe).
-- Génération d’un jeton **JWT**.
-- Gestion des rôles et des droits d’accès.

-### 3.2 Gestion des étudiants

-- Créer, modifier, supprimer un étudiant.
-- Consulter les informations d’un étudiant.
-- Lister les étudiants par filière, niveau, groupe.

-### 3.3 Gestion des cours et emplois du temps

-- Créer un cours (code, nom, enseignant, niveau).
-- Modifier / supprimer un cours.
-- Associer un cours à un groupe et un horaire.
-- Consulter l’emploi du temps.

-### 3.4 Gestion des notes

-- Saisir les notes d’un étudiant pour un cours.
-- Calculer la moyenne.
-- Déterminer l’état : **ACQUIS** / **RATTRAPAGE**.

-### 3.5 Gestion de la facturation

-- Calcul des frais universitaires (inscription, scolarité, pénalités…).
-- Gestion des paiements.
-- Génération de justificatifs / reçus.
+# Specifications Document – SOA University System

+## 1. Context

+The university aims to modernize its information system by adopting a **Service-Oriented Architecture (SOA)**.
+The objective is to separate functionalities into several independent services (REST and SOAP) in order to facilitate:

+- scalability,
+- maintainability,
+- interoperability between different technologies.

+This mini-project is carried out as part of the **SOA Architecture and Web Services** module, supervised by **Ms. Ghada Feki**.

+---

+## 2. Project Objectives

+- Implement a **complete SOA architecture** for a university management system.
+- Develop multiple **heterogeneous web services** (REST and SOAP).
+- Ensure **security** through an authentication service (JWT).
+- Enable **interoperability** between different technologies (Spring Boot, Node.js, etc.).
+- Prepare the project for **containerized deployment** (Docker / Docker Compose).
+- Provide **technical documentation** and a **user manual**.
+- Deliver a **project defense** with a functional demonstration.

+---

+## 3. Functional Scope

+The system covers the following areas:

+### 3.1 User Management & Authentication

+- Account creation (admin, teacher, student).
+- Authentication (username/password).
+- **JWT** token generation.
+- Role and access rights management.

+---

+### 3.2 Student Management

+- Create, update, and delete a student.
+- View student information.
+- List students by department, level, and group.

+---

+### 3.3 Course and Timetable Management

+- Create a course (code, name, teacher, level).
+- Update / delete a course.
+- Assign a course to a group and a schedule.
+- View timetables.

+---

+### 3.4 Grade Management

+- Enter student grades for a course.
+- Calculate the average.
+- Determine the status: **PASSED** / **RETAKE**.

+---

+### 3.5 Billing Management

+- Calculation of university fees (registration, tuition, penalties, etc.).
+- Payment management.
+- Generation of invoices / receipts.

+---

 ### 3.6 API Gateway

-- Fournir un point d’entrée unique pour les clients (front-end, Postman).
+- Provide a single entry point for clients (front-end, Postman).
-- Router les requêtes vers les services internes.
-- Option d’agrégation de données (ex : fiche étudiant = infos + notes + facturation).
+- Route requests to internal services.
+- Optional data aggregation
+  (e.g., student profile = information + grades + billing).

+---

-## 4. Périmètre non fonctionnel
+## 4. Non-Functional Scope

-- **Performance** : temps de réponse acceptable en environnement local.
-- **Sécurité** :
+- **Performance**: acceptable response time in a local environment.
-  - Authentification par JWT.
+- **Security**:
+  - JWT-based authentication.
-  - Protection des endpoints sensibles.
+  - Protection of sensitive endpoints.
-- **Interopérabilité** :
+- **Interoperability**:
-  - Services développés avec différentes technologies backend.
+  - Services developed using different backend technologies.
-- **Scalabilité** :
+- **Scalability**:
-  - Services découplés pouvant être déployés séparément.
+  - Decoupled services that can be deployed independently.
-- **Déploiement** :
+- **Deployment**:
-  - Utilisation de Docker et docker-compose.
+  - Use of Docker and Docker Compose.

+---

-## 5. Acteurs
+## 5. Actors

-- **Administrateur** : gère les utilisateurs, les cours, la facturation.
-- **Enseignant** : saisit les notes.
-- **Étudiant** : consulte ses informations (notes, cours, factures).
+- **Administrator**: manages users, courses, and billing.
+- **Teacher**: enters grades.
+- **Student**: views personal information (grades, courses, invoices).